Article - Election Law

 (ii) appellate judges, continuance in office, in the following order:

-1. Court of Appeals; and
+1. Supreme Court of Maryland; and

-2. Court of Special Appeals;
+2. Appellate Court of Maryland;

 (7) public offices for which the voters of a county may vote, in the following order: